abdimohamud/Budget-Calculator/README.md

-<p align="center">An Angular application that uses Angular Forms / TypeScript that displays dialogs (modals) and component interaction with the users input along with a designed User Interface.
+<p align="center">An Angular application that uses Angular Forms / TypeScript to displays dialogs (modals) and component interaction with the users input along with a designed User Interface.
 The user can create, update, and remove ammounts from expenses and income with the total displaying at the top.</p>

 ![Alt Text](https://abdimohamud.codes/images/budget-calculator.gif)